JesusAOchoa/configure-ad/README.md

 <p>
 </p>

-Thank you for checking out my Active Directory tutorial!
-I hope you were able to learn and build some intuition on how to use Active Directory.
-I would suggest doing this exercise several times in order to build the knowledge and skills in Active Directory.
-Especially if you are trying to shoot for an IT job, where Active Directory is used heavily.
+Thank you for exploring my Active Directory tutorial!
+I trust that you gained valuable insights and developed a better understanding of how to utilize Active Directory.
+I recommend repeating this exercise multiple times to reinforce your knowledge and proficiency in Active Directory.
+This is particularly beneficial if you are aiming for an IT role where Active Directory is extensively utilized.

 <p></p>

-**REMEMBER TO DELETE YOUR RESOURCES ONCE YOU ARE DONE WITH THE LAB!**
+**REMEMBER TO DELETE YOUR RESOURCES AS TO NOT EAT UP YOUR CREDIT**